A shining darkness

 Chamber music and video painting

 Noble prize winner Jon Fosse wrote Septology in the years 2019–2021.
-Actress Gjertrud Jynge from the Norwegian Theatre has now adapted the novel for a concert.
-Together with the Engegård Quartet, she is treating the audience to the premiere performance of a different kind of concert.
-Hear the story about Asle set to chamber music ranging from old to modern and from popular to sacred.
-A video painting by visual artist Marianne Heske visually accompanies the performance.
+Actress Gjertrud Jynge from the Norwegian Theatre has adapted the novel for this performance.
+Asle’s story is told together with chamber music ranging from baroque to contemporary, and from popular to sacred.
+A video painting by Marianne Heske visually accompanies the performance.

 The Story about Asle